TabMGP: Martingale Posterior with TabPFN: Review of TabPFN

-if we use a model $q_w$.
-Here, $q_w$ can be any model that can accept a variable length set $z_{1:n}$ and returns a distribution over future $z$, and the samples $z_{1:n+K}$ are drawn from an exchangeable distribution $p(z_1,\ldots,z_n, z_{n+1}, \ldots, z_{n+K})$ as in \eqref{eq:exchangeable}. \citet{muller22transformers} choose to use a variant of transformers for $q_w$.
+Here, $q_w$ can be any model that can accept a variable-length set $z_{1:n}$ and returns a distribution over future $z$, and the samples $z_{1:n+K}$ are drawn from an exchangeable distribution $p(z_1,\ldots,z_n, z_{n+1}, \ldots, z_{n+K})$ as in \eqref{eq:exchangeable}. \citet{muller22transformers} choose to use a transformer for $q_w$.
 This is most natural when $z$ is categorical.
-In the case of real-valued $z$, \citet{muller22transformers} perform an adaptive binning operation that essentially converts the regression to a classification task.
+In the case of real-valued $z$, \citet{muller22transformers} perform an adaptive binning operation that essentially converts regression into a classification task.

-Later developments led to the TabPFN \citet{hollmann22tabpfn,hollmann25accurate} which trains on a vast amount of synthetic data generated from a very large array of likelihood-prior pairs, rather than a single pair as in the original PFN work.
-This gives TabPFN the qualifier \textit{foundational}.
+Later developments led to TabPFN \citep{hollmann22tabpfn,hollmann25accurate}, which is trained on a vast amount of synthetic data generated from a very large array of likelihood--prior pairs (e.g., structural causal models and Bayesian neural network models), rather than a single pair as in the original PFN work.
+This gives TabPFN its \textit{foundation model} qualifier.